 Strange as it may seem, not every building requires the most expensive roofing.
 Stables and field shelters are usually proposed with Onduline as it is quiet during rainfall (keeping horses calm), relatively lightweight, easy to handle and durable.

 If you would like to add insulation and boarding, we would recommend choosing our OTB 3 specification for your building as this opens up the option of a clay or slate tile.

 Our timber buildings are very competitively priced, but not at the cost of quality.
 We use high quality, respected products that we trust.
 That doesn’t necessarily mean expensive; Onduline sheeting is a cost effective roofing solution that is extremely durable, Onduvilla offers a tiled-effect that looks great, whilst Tapco tiles are a fantastic slate alternative.

-Alternatively, our OTB 3 specification timber buildings are ready to receive slate or clay tiled roofing from your own builder or contractor.
+Alternatively, our OTB 3 specification timber buildings are ready to receive a heavier roofing tile.